 DEPARTING CHAMA, NEW MEXICO

 The scenic journey unfolds as soon as the train, pulled by its powerful locomotive, leaves the Chama, New Mexico station.
-In just moments, the gradual climb into the mountains begins.
-First is a remnant of the historic Lobato sheep ranch, an area of rolling meadows with a high trestle that spans the rushing Wolf Creek below.
+In just moments, the steep 4% climb into the mountains begins.
+First, is a remnant of the historic Lobato sheep ranch, an area of rolling meadows with a high trestle that spans the rushing Wolf Creek below.
 Thin, white aspen trees with shimmering leaves line the grassy hills and deer, elk, and bears are plentiful.

 At 10,015 feet, Cumbres Pass is the highest mountain pass reached by rail in the United States.